 The certificate of free sale required by MINSA for product registration must state that the product is of "free sale" in the country of origin and that the product is apt for human consumption.
-IPSA requires specific attestations regarding an animal or plant health condition from the exporting country.
+IPSA requires specific attestations when an animal or plant health outbreaks are developed in the exporting country.
 In such cases, IPSA will provide importers with a detailed outline of the attestation for the export/SPS certificates.